-Here are some ways people use visual mapping at work:
+Here are examples of ways professionals use mind mapping at work:

 Mind Mapping for Academic Success

-Here are some ways students use visual mapping at school:
+Here are examples of ways students use mind mapping at school:

 Mind Mapping for Life Management

-Here are some ways people use visual mapping to manage their life:
+Here are examples of ways people use mind mapping to manage their life:

-What can be achieved, and the amount of information we can manage at one time using visual mind maps is absolutely extraordinary.
-And this list only scrapes the surface of what is possible.
+The things that can be achieved and the amount of information we can manage at one time using mind maps is absolutely extraordinary.
+And this list only scrapes the surface of what’s possible.

-Here are some quick guidelines to help you draw your first mind map.
+Here are several quick guidelines to help you get started drawing your very first mind map:

-- Take a large sheet of paper and place it horizontally in front of you.
+- Take out a large sheet of paper and place it horizontally in front of you.

 - Draw at least four thick organic looking branches radiating outwards from the central image.
-Make sure to use a different color to represent each branch.
+Using a different color for each branch is helpful.

-- Write key-topic words along these branches that represent the central image and the topic you are mapping.
+- Write key-words (headings) along these branches that represent the central image and the topic you are mapping.